Office of Admissions

 - Courses in which the applicant is enrolled at the time of application must accompany the application.

-- High school applicants for whom English is not the primary language must supply an official TOEFL Jr. test score before they can be accepted.
+- High school applicants for whom English is not the primary language must supply an official TOEFL Jr. test score with a minimum score of 745 or a Duolingo test score with a minimum score of 100.

-- Applicants must fill out the Financial Statement Form found on the UNCSA website and supply a bank statement or a certificate of finance proving sufficient funds to cover all educational and personal expenses while studying at the University of North Carolina School of the Arts.
+- If accepted to UNCSA, applicants must fill out a Financial Statement Form and supply a bank statement or a certificate of finance proving sufficient funds to cover all educational and personal expenses while studying at the University of North Carolina School of the Arts.
 The statement must be translated into English and detail the amount of U.S. dollars on account.
 A bank official must notarize the certificate.

 - The Office of Admissions completes the I-20 paperwork only after an applicant has been accepted and paid his or her advanced tuition and housing deposit.
 I-20 paperwork will show the anticipated length of study of the applicant’s chosen program of study.